-The University also welcomes five (5) Language Teaching Assistants (TA) per year that assist our faculty in the World Languages and Cultures Department in various world language classes that the University offers.
-Typically, a TA is placed in French, German, Japanese, and Spanish classes.
+The University also welcomes Language Teaching Assistants (TA) each year that assist our faculty in the Foreign Languages and Cultures Department in various foreign language classes that the University offers.
 TA's are selected and approved through Mount Union's Center for Global Education.
 Once nominations are approved, TA's must apply for admission through the Office of International Admissions.
 Official college transcripts along with all other documents outlined above must be submitted for admission.
-TA's may complete an English Proficiency interview with faculty from the World Languages and Culture Department instead of submitting a TOEFL, IELTS, or any other form of English proficiency test.
+TA's may complete an English Proficiency interview with faculty from the Foreign Languages and Culture Department instead of submitting a TOEFL, IELTS, or any other form of English proficiency test.
 TA's are permitted to enroll in courses at Mount Union for the approved duration of time outlined in the University's agreement/contract with the teaching assistants.